--The DHHL Waimānalo lands are located in the southern end of the Ko'olau Poko District on the windward side of O'ahu.
-Comprising almost 2,000 acres and almost 4,000 Native Hawaiians, Waimānalo reflects a well-developed and mature Hawaiian community.
+The DHHL Waimānalo lands, located in the southern end of the Koʻolau Poko District on the windward side of Oʻahu, comprise over 2,000 acres and almost 7,000 Native Hawaiians.
+Waimānalo reflects a well-developed and mature Hawaiian community.